HazyResearch/legalbench/README.md

 - Tasks that have been previously published as parts of other works or benchmarks may be added to LegalBench.
 If you are doing so, please be sure to follow the licensing requirements imposed by the original publishers, and to include a citation to the original work (see more below).
 - Task datasets should consist of at least 50 samples.
 However, if this is a barrier, please contact us and we can work with you to scale the dataset.
 - Due to the length limitations of most large language models, we prefer tasks which operate on sequences of text that are less than 2000 words.
 For tasks involving longer documents---like contract clause extraction---we encourage you to reframe the task as a classification task, by chunking the long document into subparts.
-For an example, see [here]().

 # Evaluating on LegalBench tasks

 We encourage you to use LegalBench.
 See this [notebook]() for a guide on how to load task data and prompts.

 LegalBench tasks will be made available via Huggingface in June 2023.

 ## Contributors